 Maintain Thorough Clinical Records

-Detailed patient records, diagnostic reasoning, treatment plans, client communications, and consent forms are your best defence against malpractice claims.
-The Veterinary Council expects comprehensive record-keeping, and poor records significantly weaken your position in any claim.
+Detailed patient records, diagnostic reasoning, treatment plans, client communications and consent forms are your strongest defence against malpractice claims.
+Veterinary registration boards expect comprehensive record-keeping, and poor records significantly weaken your position in any claim.

 3